Peninsula, Long Beach, California

 Peninsula is a neighborhood in Long Beach, California.
+The landform is known as the Alamitos Peninsula.
 It separates Alamitos Bay from the Pacific Ocean.
 It is adjacent to Belmont Shore and across the water from Naples.

 History

+In geological terms, the Alamitos Peninsula is a sandspit.
+Below this and many layers of sedimentary rock lies the Catalina Schist.

 The first homes were built between 1902 and 1904.
+Around 1903, developers Strong and Dickinson and Robert March & Co. purchased and subdivided the land into 500 lots.
+In 1929, a legal dispute (Livesey v.
+Stock) between two Peninsula homeowners over a fence and the high-tide line reached the Supreme Court of California.
+The neighborhood was severely impacted by the 1939 California tropical storm.

 The Pacific Electric Long Beach-Alamitos Bay-Seal Beach Line ran along the Peninsula and across a trestle to Seal Beach, where it connected with the Balboa Line.
 This track was abandoned in 1940.

-Sand is moved from the beach near the Belmont Veterans Memorial Pier to the Peninsula to replenish what is carried away by the prevailing currents.
+Sand is moved from the beach near the Belmont Veterans Memorial Pier to the Peninsula to replenish what is carried away by longshore drift.
+There is evidence the Long Beach Breakwater contributes to this issue by blocking the natural northwest to southeast current.